 Find out how these top international schools in Singapore are working their way towards a greener, more sustainable future.

 It’s no secret that Mother Earth is angry.
 In the last few months alone, there has been devastating bush fires, volcanic eruptions and extreme flooding.
 It’s pretty scary stuff, all happening (no) thanks to climate change.
 Which is why it’s more important than ever for our kids to learn how to take care of our planet and preserve it for generations to come.
-Teaching them about sustainability will make them more aware of our dwindling natural resources and, above all, understand the need to save what’s left.
+Teaching them about sustainability will make them more aware of our dwindling natural resources and, above all, help them understand the need to save what’s left.

 So, HoneyKids had a chat with experts from some of the top international schools in Singapore to find out how they’re teaching kids about sustainability.
 We dug up all the deets on how green their campuses are, and we also got the lowdown on some easy eco-friendly activities parents can try at home with their kids.